PaulBone/ast2wasm/README.md

     $ git submodule init .
     $ git submodule update --checkout .

+Part of the build includes downloading Haskell packages (into the local directory via cabal).
+You'll need to update cabal package lists first:

+    $ cabal update

 You should be able to build the toolkit and this with:

     $ make

 It may need more tools or libraries installed such as cmake, C header files and libraries.

 == Links